 GPS – I brought the Garmin inReach Mini 2, which is a compact satellite communicator for making contact when off-grid.
 I have it in case of an SOS situation, but theoretically we can also send a text to the outside world with it.

-Power Bank / Charging Cords: I’m brining the Goal Zero Venture 75 Power Bank.
+Power Bank / Charging Cords: I’m bringing the Goal Zero Venture 75 Power Bank.

 Book / Entertainment